Caller ID: Other signaling methods

+EN 300 659-2 expands the standard to "on-hook" (call-waiting) situations, still using V.23.

+The Chinese caller ID standard of 1997 is largely similar to Bellcore (with the "type II" extension).

 Uses

 Telemarketing

 Telemarketing organisations often spoof caller ID.
 In some instances, this is done to provide a "central number" for consumers to call back, such as a toll-free number, rather than having consumers call back the outbound call center where the call actually originated.
 However, some telemarketers block or fraudulently spoof caller ID to prevent being traced.
 It is against United States federal law for telemarketers to block or to send misleading caller ID.
 Individuals may file civil suits and the Federal Communications Commission (FCC) can fine companies or individuals for illegally spoofing or blocking caller ID.

 Mobile providers

 Most mobile phone providers used the caller ID to automatically connect to voice mail when a call to the voice mail number was made from the associated mobile phone number, bypassing the need to enter a password.
 While this was convenient for many users, because of spoofing, this practice has been replaced by more secure authentication by many carriers.